Jimmyhjl/FCP-Final-/README.md

 Clone the repository or download the small_world_network.py file.
 Navigate to the directory containing small_world_network.py.
 Run the script using Python:

 python small_world_network.py \[-h\] \[-nodes NODES\] \[-re_wire RE_WIRE\]
 Optional arguments:
 \-nodes NODES: Number of nodes in the network (default: 10).
 \-re_wire RE_WIRE: Probability of re-wiring edges in the small-world network (default: 0.98).

+## Task 5
+Task 5 modified the Ising model.

+methods modified:
+Network.plot() # allowed an ax input to prevent multiple graph instances from being created during the iteration of the Ising model calculate_agreement() # allowed an input of a node object and created a new agreement calculation to handle it ising_step() # selecting random nodes from the network, and modifying the value in the network instead of a 2d list ising_main() # calling the plot function from the network instead of the plot_ising() method